Listen: <b>Web Extra</b>: Carbó Reads His New Poem 'Robo'

 Listen: <b>Web Extra</b>: Carbó Tries to Imitate John Wayne

-Cover of Secret Asian Man, Carbó's second book of poetry.
+Secret Asian Man, Carbó's second book of poetry.
 His first is titled El Grupo McDonald's.
 His third, Andalusian Dawn, will be published in May.

 Filipino poet Nick Carbó grew up in Manila, a city saturated with American pop culture.
 He now lives in South Florida and writes about the oddness of being Asian in America.
 For Intersections, a Morning Edition series on artists and their inspirations, Carbó tells reporter Lyn Millner how U.S. cultural icons helped shape his witty, often subversive point of view.